jbampton/ruby-eclipse-cheatsheets-to-dita/README.md

 As we are using Ruby you will need to see if it's installed on your system.

-[Matz](https://twitter.com/matz_translated) made run Ruby fun and easy to learn, so don't be sacred and first check out a short Ruby YouTube video I created.
+[Matz](https://twitter.com/matz_translated) made run Ruby fun and easy to learn, so don't be scared and first check out a short Ruby YouTube video I created.

 [Ruby in 29 seconds](https://youtu.be/2ei7S0FU65E)